 Number of Points

 Most crampons boast 10 to 12 points.
-Crampons with 10 points are used on modest snow and ice.
+Models with 10 points are used on modest snowfields.
 Meanwhile, 12-point models are ideal for highly technical climbs.

 Some manufacturers utilize a universal grading system to help consumers pair their boots with crampons.
 Shoes that successfully pair with crampons fall into the B1, B2, or B3 categories.